 KannaLife Science’s Cannabinoid-Based Treatment for HE

 Both HE and chronic traumatic encephelopathy (CTE) are oxidative stress-related diseases and research indicates that cannabinoids could be effective for reducing oxidative stress.
 Cannabinoids demonstrated it also reduces inflammation and neurological impairment, thereby serving as neuroprotectants and facilitating recovery from oxidative stress-related conditions (Lopez-Rodriguez, et al., 2013) (Shohami, et al., 2011).

 KannaLife Sciences, Inc. holds an exclusive license with the National Institutes of Health (NIH) for the Commercialization of U.S. Patent #6630507, “Cannabinoids as Antioxidants and Neuroprotectants.”
 The plant-based pharmaceutical company is actively developing a novel compound based on cannabinoids to treat HE, as well as chronic traumatic encephalopathy (CTE).

-Currently, KannaLife Sciences is conducting research and development on sustainable hemp oil that they believe will eventually serve as a preventative and therapeutic modality for HE.
+Currently, KannaLife Sciences is conducting research and development on sustainable cannabis oil that they believe will eventually serve as a preventative and therapeutic modality for HE.

 - Hepatic encephalopathy.
 (2013, October 13).
 MedlinePlus.
 Retrieved from https://www.nlm.nih.gov/medlineplus/ency/article/000302.htm.